Developing Lagoon#

 Rebuild Lagoon core and push images#

-This will re-push the images listed in KIND_SERVICES
+again, then build and re-push the images listed in KIND_SERVICES

 .